kmille/borgctl/README.md

 - "compact"
 ```

+You can change the arguments by adding/modifing `borg_$command_arguments` in the config file.

 bortctl also writes state files, if a borg command runs successfully.
 It contains the current date.
 You can use it for monitoring.
 State files are written to the log directory.
 The format is`borg_state__$config_file_prefix_$borg_command.txt`.
 In the config file you can specify a list of commands for which a state file should be created.

 ```yaml